Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Cloud APIs allow workflow automation using software libraries in a variety of programming languages.

 ## Identity and Access Management

 ### Cloud IAM

-Principle of Least Privilege: A user, program or process should have the bare minimum privileges necessary to perform its function.
+Principle of Least Privilege: A user, program, or process should have the bare minimum privileges necessary to perform its function.

 Cloud IAM provides configuration options for identities, roles, and resources.
 A policy is a collection of bindings, metadata, and configuration.
 Binding configures how members and resources should be matched with permissions.